mateus2k2/PTAPI/README.md

       <li>4 (Geometric Progression): Initial temperatures are distributed in a geometric progression from the starting temperature to the final temperature.</li>
     </ul>
   </li>
-  <li><strong>Automatic temperature update (int):</strong> Specifies the method used to automatically update temperatures during the simulated annealing process.
+  <li><strong>Automatic temperature update (int):</strong> Specifies the method used to automatically update temperatures during the PT process.
 This parameter can take the following values:
     <ul>
       <li>0 (Disabled): Automatic temperature updating is disabled.</li>
-      <li>1 (23%): Temperature is updated by 23% of the total temperature range.</li>
+      <li>1 (23%): Temperature is updated to a acceptance rate of 23% .</li>
-      <li>2 (Equal Acceptance Rates): Temperature is updated based on equal acceptance rates.</li>
+      <li>2 (Equal Acceptance Rates): Temperature is updated based on equal acceptance rates in adjacent temperatures.</li>
       <li>3 (Feedback Optimized): Temperature is updated using feedback-optimized methods.</li>
     </ul>
   </li>
-  <li><strong>Temperature update rate (int):</strong> Represents the rate at which the temperature is updated during the simulated annealing process.</li>
+  <li><strong>Temperature update rate (int):</strong> Represents the rate at which the temperature is updated during the PT process.</li>
 </ol>

 <p>The <code>start</code> function initializes the execution of the <code>PT</code> algorithm, taking the following parameters:</p>